louisstow/doc.sproute.io/config.md

 ### Rate Limit

 To avoid spamming on your space, you can set a rate limit in seconds to prevent frequent POST requests.

+### URL

+When using a custom domain, put the full URL here for any links that need to point to the space such as password recovery emails.
+Make sure to leave off a trailing backslash `/`.